qimolin/kob-llm-to-kg/README.md

     python main.py
     ```

+The webscraper carries out the following steps:
+1. User inputs a kcholdbazaar.com page URL (``get_inp_url``).
+2. The page is retrieved (``get_url``) and the English text from the page is retrieved (``get_contents``)
+3. The English page is fed into the LLM along with the ontology (``send_to_ollama``).
+The LLM then returns nodes and relationships, which have to be processed.
+For each node or relationship, the given label ID needs to be checked, as the LLM sometimes gives incorrect labels.
+If a label is not part of the ontology, it is checked without the ID and, if there is a match, is returned with the proper ID (``check_if_in_ontology``).
+4. The nodes and relationships are written to a CSV file in the ``app/outputs/`` folder.
+5. The nodes and relationships are stored in the Neo4j database (``load_content_to_database``)

+The prompt that is currently used was arrived at through trial-and-error, and it is still far from perfect.
+So those that want to improve it do not have to start completely over, some attempted prompts and their outputs have been stored in ``app/outputs/prompts_in_out.md``.

 ## Features checklist
 - [x] Dockerized application (neo4j, ollama, ollama ui, python webscraper)
 - [x] Python web scraper